Hirsch is bullish on the aquaculture sector. He particularly likes a significant domestic salmon producer.

 The fund utilises a value investment approach while focusing on event-driven and special situation strategies such as investing in one or more companies that are restructuring or consolidating.

-However, Hirsch emphasises that the majority of investors’ money is invested in public-listed companies with market capitalisations of one to five billion rubles.
+However, Hirsch emphasises that investors’ money is only invested in public-listed companies mainly with market capitalisations of one to five billion US dollar.
 “In general, companies with a market cap of less than one billion rubles have too many corporate-governance concerns.
 And those with a market cap of more than five billion rubles do not have the 10 times upside that we want,” he says.

-The fund charges an annual management fee of 1.5% and a performance fee of 20% at the end of each fiscal year.
+The fund charges an annual management fee of 1.5% and a performance fee of 20% with an individualised high water mark at the end of each fiscal year.